 Example Calculation A student earns a 92% A in quarter 1 and an 86% B in quarter 2.
 Letter grades are determined based on the percentage earned.
-Add both quarter percentage grades earned in that semester Quarter 1 - 92 Quarter 2 - 86 92 + 86 = 178 Divide the total for the semester by two and round to the nearest whole number to determine the final grade for the semester.
-178 ÷ 2 = 89.0 and rounds to 89 89 = B Semester grade is an B
+Add both quarter percentage grades earned in that semester Quarter 1 - 92 Quarter 2 - 86 92 + 86 = 178

+Divide the total for the semester by two and round to the nearest whole number to determine the final 89 = B grade for the semester.
+Semester grade is an B